c6supper/neptune-profiler-proto/README.md

 An IDL that defines contracts between local & remote plugins and neptune core.

 Several components uses this repository as a sub module.
-It takes neptune-profiler-proto compiles it into the specific language.
+It takes neptune-profiler-proto compiles it into the specific language(CPP by default).

 Prerequisites
 -----------------